lue-bird/elm-syntax-to-fsharp/README.md

     -   ports that use non-json values like `port sendMessage : String -> Cmd msg`, glsl
     -   `elm/file`, `elm/http`, `elm/browser`, `elm-explorations/markdown`, `elm-explorations/webgl`, `elm-explorations/benchmark`
     -   `Task`, `Process`, `Platform.Task`, `Platform.ProcessId`, `Platform.Router`, `Platform.sendToApp`, `Platform.sendToSelf`, `Random.generate`, `Time.now`, `Time.every`, `Time.here`, `Time.getZoneName`, `Bytes.getHostEndianness`, `Math.Matrix4.inverseOrthonormal`, `Math.Matrix4.mulAffine`
-    -   extensible record types.
-For example, these declarations might not work (at let or module level):
+    -   extensible record types outside of annotated module-level value/function declarations.
+For example, these declarations might not work:
         ```elm
         -- in aliased type or variant value
         type alias Named otherFields =
             { otherFields | name : String }

-        -- in explicit annotation
+        -- in explicit let annotation
+        let
             getName : { r | name : name } -> name
             getName =
                 .name
+        in
+        ...

-        -- in un-annotated type
+        -- in un-annotated type at let or module-level
         -- Here inferred as name -> { r | name : name } -> { r | name : name }
         setName new r =
             { r | name = new }
         ```
         Allowed however are for example:
         ```elm
-        userGetName : { name : String, email : Email } -> String
+        userGetName : { user_ | name : String, email : Email } -> String
         userGetName =
             .name
         ```
-        In these cases we assume that you intended to use a regular record type with only the extension fields which can lead to F# compile errors if you actually pass in additional fields.
+        In the non-allowed cases listed above, we assume that you intended to use a regular record type with only the extension fields which can lead to F# compile errors if you actually pass in additional fields.

-        Incidentally, avoiding extensible record types
-        also tends to improve your elm code because it's simpler and makes the compiler errors more concrete
 -   elm-exploration/linear-algebra's `Vec2`, `Vec3`, `Vec4`, `Mat4` components have 64-bit precision but their F# counterparts only have 32
 -   dependencies cannot internally use the same module names as the transpiled project
 -   no compile checks are performed before transpiling to F#